-Various diplomatic challenges may be created by Bill C-35, according to commentators.
-One article described the proposed legislation as a "diplomatic minefield."(41) Listing countries may be problematic for Canada's foreign relations.
-Similarly, the ministers of Finance and Foreign Affairs' proposed role in enforcing judgments through such actions as identifying and locating assets for seizure may negatively affect diplomatic efforts.
-For example, Afghanistan and Pakistan are commonly seen as "incubators" of terrorism but their listing could be problematic from a diplomatic perspective as the Canadian government seeks to support the governments of those countries.
-Others question whether courts are equipped to deal with the foreign policy and international relations considerations that will inevitably be attached to such cases.
-(43)
+Various diplomatic challenges may also be created by Bill S-7, according to several commentators who expressed their views regarding Bill C-35.
+One article described the proposed legislation as a "diplomatic minefield" because it would "force Canada to name countries that have sponsored terrorism."
+43 Similarly, diplomatic efforts may be negatively affected by the proposed role of the ministers of Finance and Foreign Affairs in enforcing judgments through such actions as identifying and locating assets for seizure.
+For example, Afghanistan and Pakistan are commonly seen as "incubators" of terrorism, but their listing could be problematic from a diplomatic perspective as the Canadian government seeks to support the governments of those countries.
+44 Others have questioned whether courts are equipped to deal with the foreign policy and international relations considerations that will inevitably be attached to such cases.
+45

-At the same time, others, such as lawyer Prasanna Ranganathan, argue that having the courts involved is exactly what is needed to avoid political influences.
-The politicians will be able to distance themselves from specific decisions and explain the responsibility of the courts, which are beyond their control, when speaking with their counterparts from other countries.
-(44)
+At the same time, others, such as lawyer Prasanna Ranganathan, have argued that having the courts involved is exactly what is needed to avoid political influences.
+The politicians will be able to distance themselves from specific decisions and explain the responsibility of the courts, which are beyond their control, when speaking with their counterparts from other countries.46

 Concern about retaliation has also been raised.
-The above-mentioned situation between Italy and Germany provides an example of the potential reaction to creating a new exception to state immunity.(45)
+The above-mentioned situation between Italy and Germany provides an example of the potential reaction to creating a new exception to state immunity.47